engineer-panda/healthcare-data-pipeline/README.md

 Designed and implemented a production-grade healthcare data pipeline using Azure Data Factory and Databricks to process multiple datasets (patients, providers, visits, billings).

-The solution leverages hybrid incremental processing (ingestion_time watermark + control table + file-level tracking) to ensure idempotent, rerunnable data ingestion with full auditability and operational reliability.
+The solution leverages metadata-driven incremental processing using control tables and file-level tracking to ensure idempotent, rerunnable data ingestion with full auditability and operational reliability.
 ---

 ## Architecture